MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/document/documents.md

 - `IsReadOnly`
 - `IsInitialized`

-The `DocumentsExtensibility` object provides a variety of methods that are used to obtain and work with `DocumentSnapshot` object instances.
+The `DocumentsExtensibility` object provides various methods that are used to obtain and work with `DocumentSnapshot` object instances.

 ## Work with documents